|Kamadev in battle|

 The women crowded Krishna, and as if in a trance began to dance with him.
 Krishna's maya made them so beautiful!
 Krishna was concerned for their safety, this was no place for them: it was to be a battlefield between Krishna and Kamadev and already the cowgirls were being afflicted by maya!
 He encouraged them to go home to their families, to their husbands and children and cattle.
 "Do not be so easily enchanted, leave mundane lusts behind!"
 But the cowgirls refused to go, indeed they could not, for they were entranced, and trapped by Krishna's Maya.
-Their very being desired Krishna, and Krishna's victory.
+Every fiber of their being desired Krishna, and Krishna's victory.
 As Krishna worried for them, he began to care for them, and lost concentration on the Maya.
 And then he fell subject to his own Maya.
 He became entranced as well, and soon Krishna began to enjoy their company.
 This reciprocated love caused the cowgirls to develop selfish feelings, even individuality.
 This tore at the integrity of Vishnu, as he tore himself apart into numerous individuals.
 This tore apart the very existence of every world!
 As Vishnu began to shatter, and separate into individualities, Krishna teetered on the edge of destruction and defeat.
-Then he vanished!
+And then he vanished!

 To the cowgirls, who remained, and were still suffering from individuality, it seemed that Krishna was gone.
-They were distressed beyond words - not only at the defeat, but at the loss of Krishna to them (they were still enchanted by the Maya), and their role in his defeat, when they so desired his victory.
+They were distressed beyond words - not only at the defeat, but at the loss of Krishna to them (they were also still enchanted by the Maya), and their role in his defeat, when they so desired his victory.
 They refused to believe that Krishna was actually gone, for if he had been destroyed, they would have also.
 They were Vishnu as well!
 So they looked all over for Krishna, asking the plants and animals where he was hiding.
 Then they followed his footprints, and saw Radha's footprints beside him.
 The thought came to them that Krishna had carried Radha to some hidden place, for the purposes of enjoying her company better.
 It must be remembered here that Radha is none other than the avatar of Laxmi, Vishnu's wife.

-Laxmi was a master of Maya, and so was Radha.
-So she chose as her weapon Maya, too.
+Laxmi was a master of Maya, because she was Maya.
+So she chose as her weapon Maya, like Krishna and Kamadev.
 And at the moment before his defeat, she wove her own illusions and begged Krishna to carry her wherever he would wish, and do with her whatever he would wish.
 She enticed Krishna to leave the battlefield, that he might regather himself - both literally, by unifying his dividing individuality, but also in formulating a better strategy against Kamadev who would have won the day.

 Kamadev now cared nothing of secrecy and invisibility.
 Kamadev revealed himself, and fired arrow after arrow at Radha!
-Radha revealed herself as Laxmi, and defended herself against every arrow; dancing with Vishnu, fighting Kamadev, Laxmi was inexhaustible.
+Radha revealed herself as Laxmi, and defended herself against every arrow; even while dancing with Vishnu, she was fighting Kamadev, Laxmi was inexhaustible.
 As Kamadev was about to be overwhelmed by Laxmi, Kamadev remembered his true fight was with Vishnu, and his purpose for the battle.
 He would not be destroyed without firing at least one more arrow at Krishna!
 Besides, there was only one who could overcome Laxmi, and that was Vishnu himself.
 He would confuse Vishnu, and make him fight against Laxmi!
 (Now Kamadev had also forgotten who he was - Vishnu.
 All three combatants were highly intoxicated by the Maya).

 Radha cried out in pain and surprise, but was consoled that her plan had worked.
 Krishna was safe, for the moment, from Kamadev.
 She was quickly found by the other cowgirls.
 Radha explained the situation, and suggested they return to the banks of the river to help Krishna.